brminnick/CreateInteractiveCharts/Readme.md

 ### Create Data Model for Chart

-Let's create the model we'll use for our chart data:
+Let's create a new class called `ChartDataModel` that we'll use as the model to hold the data for our chart:

 ```csharp
 class ChartDataModel